Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Atlanta-bound travelers, it’s time to get excited.
-Starting on July 30, your arrival process from an international flight could be much smoother.
+At the end of July, the arrival process from an international flight got much smoother if you were arriving in Atlanta from London.

-In cooperation with government authorities and security processes, passengers arriving in Atlanta from London who have a connecting flight will have a much shorter process getting from their first flight to the second.
-This is thanks to the new One Stop Security program.
+In cooperation with government authorities and security processes, passengers from Seoul with a connecting flight in Atlanta are now eligible for a much shorter process getting from their first flight to the second.
+This is thanks to the expanded One Stop Security program.

 Here’s how it works and who is eligible.